evalancaster/handson-2021-version-control/text/10_Distributed_Workflows.md

 access.
 For this, you will need to update the public repository with the latest changes created in your private repository.

-The simplest way to do this is using linkgit:git-push[1] and ssh; to update the remote branch named "master" with the latest state of your branch named "master", run
+The simplest way to do this is using [git push](https://git-scm.com/docs/git-push) and ssh; to update the remote branch named "master" with the latest state of your branch named "master", run